K-Belk/K-Belk/README.md

-I am in the process of learing Full-Stack Software Engineering through Code Platoon.
-I have done some C++ programing in the past and am currently learning JavaScript and Python, but eager to learn more.
+Military Veteran and Controls Technician of 5 years, turned Software Engineer.
+Expertise in programming new high speed stamping presses and integrating accessory equipment into automated processes to produce parts in excess of 2000 parts per minute with minimal human interaction.
+Passion for coding began in college, building small robots and various other projects with Arduino and Raspberry Pi, and has only grown since.
 I would love to collaborate on some projects as my skill grows.
 You can reach me on twitter @KevinLBelk